tscholze/flutter-surfaceduo-rssbook/README.md

 5. [x] Embed external rss feed
 6. [x] Make app multi feed able
 7. [x] Make app able to run on single screen devices
-9. [ ] Make app able to run on dual screen devices
+9. [x] Make app able to run on dual screen devices
 10. [ ] Check on how to embedd localization
+11. [ ] Clean up some Flutter beingger's mess
-11. [ ] Check on publishing to the Play Store
+12. [ ] Check on publishing to the Play Store

 ## Abandoned ideas
 * Make the app look like an ebook reader with page curl effect